 When you start your own business based on what you love, the assumption that other people love it too can be downright dangerous.
 When you forge ahead, starting a business without doing the research that would discover whether or not other people love what you love, you're literally gambling with your livelihood.
 What if they don’t and you've invested all your savings, for instance, or remortgaged your family home?

 Every business idea needs to be diligently researched and examined to see if it actually presents a profitable business opportunity.
-Think you'd love to do whatever it is you're thinking of doing a business?
 Write a business plan and see if the idea actually has any merit.

 When we're in love, we tend to see everything from an emotional point of view, rather than a rational one.
 That's why we describe it as being "head over heels".
-It's certainly not a good state to be in when you're starting a business and trying to choose the business idea or existing business that will be best for you.
+As magical a feeling it is, it's certainly not a good state to be in when you're starting a business and trying to choose the business idea or existing business that will be best for you.

-Now if I had let my heart lead me, I would have bought that coffee shop.
-Fortunately, I didn't.
-Instead, I sat down and did some research so I could do a business valuation.
-(See 3 Methods of Business Valuation.)
-I soon discovered that the business was considerably overpriced.
-Rationally, buying it would make no sense.
-You too need to make a rational decision rather than an emotional one when you're deciding which business is right for you.
+By sitting down and doing some research via a business valuation, you may discover valuable information, such as the existing business you have your eye on is considerably overpriced.
+In that scenario, buying it would make no sense.
+You need to make a rational, informed decision rather than an emotional one when you're deciding which business is right for you.

 Starting your own business is no small commitment.
 Doing what needs to be done to get your new business started and develop it into a thriving small business takes years in many cases.
-Very few small businesses are a financial success in their first year.
-Some never are.
+Very few small businesses are a financial success in their first year, and some never are.

 The danger of being in love with a particular idea or type of business is that it makes us overly optimistic about a business's potential.
 We tend to romanticize our prospects.
 You can start any kind of business anywhere.
 But will it succeed?
 And (a question that is just as important) how long will it take for the business to actually turn a profit?